Navigating the complex realm of Google Ads can be intimidating.

 9. Tailoring ads for screens of all sizes

-Google Ads allows you to adjust bids based on device type.
-This flexibility ensures you can allocate more of your budget to the devices that generate the most conversions.
-Regularly review device performance data in your account.
-If, for instance, you notice that mobile users have a higher conversion rate, consider increasing your mobile bids to capitalize on this trend.
+Google Ads provides the capability to adjust bids based on the type of device being used.
+This feature gives advertisers the flexibility to focus their budgets on the devices that yield the highest conversions.
+It is essential to regularly analyze device performance data within your account.
+For example, if you identify that mobile users exhibit a higher conversion rate, it would be wise to increase your bids for mobile ads to take advantage of this trend.

 10. Harnessing video ads